Back to The Life of the True Church

 Confession and Eucharist form the ordinary rhythm by which Christ restores His members.
 The soul falls, is absolved, is fed, is strengthened, and continues on.
 When this rhythm is preserved, Catholic life becomes livable again even in exile.
 When it is falsified, souls remain either starved or lulled by counterfeit consolation.

 The faithful must therefore seek not the easiest atmosphere, but the true one. is restored by the means Christ gave, and perseverance is sustained by remaining within that real rhythm of absolution and Communion.
+A soul taught to live by that rhythm can endure much outward deprivation without losing its inward path.

 For the sharper doctrinal treatment of the confessional itself, continue with In Confession God Absolves and the Sinner Accuses Himself: Mercy Against Therapeutic Religion.